 What’s a good topic?

 Good topics address very specific events, ideas or activities.
 It’s helpful to start with a question.
 For example “An intro to the open source project I’m working on” is probably not a good topic.
 Software packages are big and have lots of factors to them.
 Even a smaller one can be done no justice in five minutes, though I’ve seen people try.
 “How I solved specific problem X with open source project Y” is far more likely to yield a good result.

 Good topics I’ve given or heard talks about include “You’re a Failure!
 Now what?”
 “How I got involved with the stupidest man in the world” (I had the misfortune of being tangentially connected to this debacle), “Operations lessons from a 17th century Samauri,” “4 steps for making great technical documentation,” “CS skills they don’t teach in school,” and “Sex, Secret and God: A brief history of bad passwords.”

 You’ll note that most of the topics are tightly constrained.
-The samauri probably only had a few lessons relevant to computer ops, and you only need to pick the top three or four to fill five minutes; “4 steps” is constraining from the start; same for “skills they don’t teach in school,” and you don’t need to present all of them either.
+The samauri probably only had a few lessons relevant to computer ops, and you only need to pick the top three or four to fill five minutes; “4 steps” is constraining from the start; same for “skills they don’t teach in school,” as you don’t need to present all of them, just pick 3.
 The topics are often humorous.
 Lightning talks are not lectures and work best if they’re a light-hearted in a way that drives the key points home.

 Some day I’ll give a talk about “how my vacation to New Zealand changed my work in tech.”
 The key points can be covered in five minutes.

 How to approach it?

 It shouldn’t be intimidating.
 If you do it well, it can become a fun hobby and it’s a good way to organize your thoughts about a topic even if you never give the talk.